sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 ## Restrictions/Limitations ##

-- HaMgrd will be writing the ACL rules to APPL_DB and so Configuration/CLI/Yang model to support TUNNEL_NEXT_HOP_TABLE is not in the scope of this feature
+- HaMgrd will be writing the ACL rules to APPL_DB and so Configuration/CLI/Yang model to support TUNNEL_NH_TABLE is not in the scope of this feature

 ## Testing Requirements/Design ##